 Why was an African-American community activist and civil right attorney who publicly declared “war” on the Los Angeles Police Department given 50 police officers to train?
 And why, after receiving a credible death threat from within the LAPD did she trust them?

-Then-LAPD Chief William Bratton asked Rice to investigate the biggest police corruption scandal in Los Angeles history, and he committed to reform LAPD's training program.
-The current LAPD Chief Charlie Beck has put her in charge of training 50 LAPD officers, who are working in one of L.A.'s toughest communities.
+In 2010, then-LAPD Chief William Bratton asked Rice to investigate the biggest police corruption scandal in Los Angeles history, and he committed to reform LAPD's training program.
+Rice was tasked with training 50 LAPD officers who worked in one of L.A.'s toughest communities.
 She calls her strategy with these officers "public trust policing."

 These highlights have been edited for clarity and length.